yussypu/database/DECISIONS.md

 **Status:** Accepted

 **Context:**
 The current `key_to_u64()` function takes only the first 8 bytes of a key.
-For keys that share the first 8 bytes (e.g., same-prefix keys like "user_1", "user_2", ..., "user_999999"), all keys hash to the same u64, causing degenerate PGM models with zero or near-zero slopes.
+For keys that share the first 8 bytes (e.g., same prefix keys like user_1, user_2, through user_999999), all keys hash to the same u64, causing degenerate PGM models with zero or near zero slopes.

-This caused the bug where SSTable lookups returned None for valid keys—the PGM prediction was meaningless because all keys in a block had the same digest.
+This caused the bug where SSTable lookups returned None for valid keys.
+The PGM prediction was meaningless because all keys in a block had the same digest.

 **Decision:**
 Change key digest from u64 to u128, reading the first 16 bytes of each key.